 Trump to unveil order aiming to boost Medicare health program, woo seniors

-WASHINGTON: US President Donald Trump will unveil an executive order on Thursday (Oct 3) aimed at strengthening the Medicare health program for seniors by seeking to improve its fiscal position and offer more affordable plan options, administration officials told Reuters.
+WASHINGTON: U.S. President Donald Trump will unveil an executive order on Thursday aimed at strengthening the Medicare health program for seniors, seeking to improve its fiscal position and offer more affordable plan options, administration officials said.

 The Medicare program covers Americans who are 65 and older and includes traditional fee-for-service coverage in which the government pays healthcare providers directly and Medicare Advantage plans, in which private insurers manage patient benefits on its behalf.

-Seniors are a key constituency for Republicans and Democrats, and Florida is a political swing state that both parties woo in presidential elections.
+Seniors are a key political constituency in America because a high percentage of them vote, and Florida is a political swing state that both parties woo in presidential elections.

-The order is designed to show Trump's commitment to keeping Medicare focused on seniors, said one administration official who described its contents ahead of the announcement.
+The order is designed to show Trump's commitment to keeping Medicare focused on seniors, administration officials said ahead of the announcement.

 The order pushes for Medicare to use more medical telehealth services, which is care delivered by phone or digital means.